 I have a go-to granola recipe which I love.
 It’s light, crisp, not-too-sweet, and perfect with yogurt or cold milk.
 My secret?
-A 50/50 blend of old fashioned rolled oats and Rice Krispies for airy crunch.
+A 50/50 blend of old fashioned rolled oats and puffed rice cereal for airy crunch.

 But my go-to recipe is “loose” by design.
 It doesn’t clump up.
 For those coveted crunchy clusters, you need a strong binder and absolutely zero stirring.
 Melted butter, nut butter, olive oil, or a whisked egg white can work.